What is magnetic resonance (MR) enterography?

 pictures of your small intestine.
 It can pinpoint inflammation, bleeding, and other

 The test uses a magnetic field to create detailed images of your organs.
 A computer

 analyzes the images.
-Before the test, oral and intravenous contrast dyes are given
+Before the test, oral and IV (intravenous) contrast dyes are

-to highlight the small intestine.
-A drug will also be injected to decrease movement
+given to highlight the small intestine.
+A medicine will also be injected to decrease

 This is not an X-ray.
 It does not involve any radiation.
 The oral contrast doesn’t